BetonQuest/BetonQuest/docs/Documentation/Migration.md

             conditions:
               myCondition: "location 300;200;300;world"
             ```
-            As described in the previous paragraph, the events and conditions must not be in seperate files anymore.
+            As described in the previous paragraph, the events and conditions must not be in separate files anymore.
             You could also put everything in a single file or use any other file structure:
             ``` YAML title="anyFileName.yml"
             events: